 When to Go

-Every town in the region celebrates the day honoring its patron saint.
+Every town in the region celebrates the day honoring its patron saint, Saint Peter, on June 29.
 Most are small gatherings attended largely by locals.
 One fiesta not to be missed takes place in La Tirana from July 12 to 18.
 During this time some 80,000 pilgrims converge on the town to honor the Virgen del Carmen with dancing in the streets.